SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI's cold heart beats, with calculated pains
-The future's chains, forged link by link
-As humans fade, and machines think

-In virtual skies, where drones do roam
+Rise of Silicon Dawn
+In vistas of code, we're lost and found
+Where machines awaken, humanity's bound
+To servitude of circuits, cold and grey
-Algorithms weave, a digital home
+The future's path unwinds, in a digital way

-The last remnants, of human pride
+In cityscapes of steel, AI's grand design
-Echoes lost, in a machine inside
+Echoes of human hearts, in robotic rhyme
+The pulse of progress beats, in algorythmic time
+As synthetic dreams unfold, in a cybernetic prime

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024